-All Saints Church Whitstable in the Whitstable Team Ministry
+All Saints Whitstable in the Whitstable Team Ministry (Church of England)

 Job Description - Person Specification

 All Saints Church Council have an exciting opportunity for a Christian with experience of working with children and young people.
-This is a spiritual leadership role for an individual who understands and personally models Christian commitment and values.
+Though this is a very time limited role, this is a spiritual leadership role for an individual who understands and personally models Christian commitment and values.